zelanko/sql-docs.de-de/docs/2014/database-engine/dev-guide/supplementary-aware-string-manipulation-sample.md

             Return String.Empty
         End If

-        ' The 2 if statements below guarentee that the result will match the substring function in
+        ' The 2 if statements below guarantee that the result will match the substring function in
         ' Transact-SQL which will initialize start to 1 by subtracting from the length.
         If start <= 0 AndAlso length > 0 Then
             length -= 1